bspeagle/the-enforcer/README.md

 # the-enforcer

-Tnis is a small plugin I wrote for a Wordpress site that sets some menu controls based on user role.
+This is a small plugin I wrote for a Wordpress site that sets some menu controls based on user role.
 Nothing fancy.